Dan Banik: Other roles

-Banik has worked with the World Bank as well where he served as the head of the Norwegian-Finnish Trust Fund.
-Additionally, he sat on the board of the Crown Prince and Crown Princess' Foundation, a foundation that focuses on the support and empowerment of young individuals in Norway.
+Banik has worked with the World Bank where he served as the head of the Norwegian-Finnish Trust Fund.

+He has also served on the board of the Crown Prince and Crown Princess' Foundation, which supports and empowers of young individuals in Norway.

-The Norwegian Minister of International Development, Anne Beathe Tvinnereim, appointed Banik to be a part of an expert group that created a report, in 2023, for the Norwegian government concerning finance and development measures to reach the Sustainable Development Goals.
-Banik was also, previously, the supervisor for the Minister when she wrote her master's thesis.
+In 2023, Norway's Minister of International Development, Anne Beathe Tvinnereim, appointed Banik to be a part of an expert group tasked with producing recommendations on financing and development measures to support achievement of the Sustainable Development Goals.